Thomas LeBlanc: Controversies

 On February 1, 2020, a video was posted to the George Washington University Overheard Facebook page where a freshman at the university, Sophie Gengler, asked President LeBlanc about divestment from fossil fuels.
 In the video, LeBlanc admitted for the first time that 3% of the university's endowment is indirectly invested in the fossil fuels industry through buying funds that invest in "whatever they want to invest in" which includes the carbon industry.
-This, along with other points the president made about the university's relationship with climate change activism and deniers, sparked a student protest and several petitions demanding for the university to divest immediately.
+This, along with other points the president made about the university's relationship with climate change activism and their opponents, sparked a student protest and several petitions demanding for the university to divest immediately.

 In the same video, LeBlanc criticized majority rule over GW policy by saying, "What if the majority of the students agreed to shoot all the black people here?"
 Students quickly condemned the president's comments as "racially insensitive" and "thoughtless."
 The president later apologized, saying "The point I was making – that majority rule should never suppress the human rights of others – was obscured by the example I used...I regret my choice of words and any harm I unintentionally inflicted on a community I value greatly."